 - Frantic attempts to avoid abandonment, both real and imagined

-Research shows that residential treatment can help individuals with BPD experience a dramatic decrease in the severity of their anxiety, depression, and suicide attempts.
-BPD residential treatment programs can also help clients improve their interpersonal relationships and have a better handle on their emotions.
+Research shows that residential borderline personality disorder treatment can help individuals with BPD experience a dramatic decrease in the severity of their anxiety, depression, and suicide attempts.
+Borderline personality treatment can also help clients improve their interpersonal relationships and have a better handle on their emotions.

-Clearview offers multiple levels of care for treating BPD, including our Women’s Treatment Center and our Outpatient Treatment Center, to give each client the best chance for a successful recovery.
-Our compassionate staff helps our clients gain the tools necessary to sustain their long-term health and thrive.
+Clearview offers multiple borderline personality disorder treatment programs, including our Women’s Mental Health program and multiple outpatient treatment programs, to give each client the best chance for a successful recovery.
+Utilizing world-renowned treatment methods, our compassionate staff helps our clients build the skills necessary to sustain their long-term health and thrive.

 Borderline Personality Disorder FAQs

-The most important thing to remember if you are suffering from Borderline Personality Disorder is that it is not your fault.
+The most important thing to remember if you’re suffering from borderline personality disorder is that it’s not your fault.
 Research from the National Institute of Mental Health (NIMH) suggests the exact causes of BPD remain unknown, though both environmental and biological factors are thought to play a role.
 No specific gene has been shown to directly cause BPD, but various genes have been identified as playing a role in its development.
 The brain’s functioning, seen in MRI testing, is often different in people with BPD, suggesting a neurological basis for the disorder.

-Self-injurious behavior on its own does not lead to suicide.
-However, people diagnosed with Borderline Personality Disorder may engage in a variety of life-threatening behaviors.
-These include burning and cutting as a way to help express or regulate emotions, or as a form of self-punishment.
-If you or someone you know is causing self-inflicted harm, please seek help as soon as possible before they turn fatal.
+Self-injurious behavior on its own doesn’t lead to suicide.
+However, people diagnosed with borderline personality disorder may engage in a variety of life-threatening behaviors.
+These include burning and cutting to help express or regulate emotions, or as a form of self-punishment.
+If you or someone you know is causing self-inflicted harm, it’s vital to seek borderline personality disorder treatment immediately.

-The American Journal of Psychiatry reports that while Borderline Personality Disorder is a serious mental illness, it is by no means a life sentence.
+The American Journal of Psychiatry reports that while borderline personality disorder is a serious mental illness, it’s by no means a life sentence.
 Research has shown that the prognosis for BPD has improved over the past decade.
-With proper treatment, almost half of those diagnosed with BPD will not meet the criteria for diagnosis just two years later.
-Ten years later, 88 percent of people who were once diagnosed with BPD no longer meet criteria for a diagnosis.
-With the right kind of BPD treatment, your symptoms can improve, too.
+With proper BPD treatment, almost half of those diagnosed with BPD will not meet the criteria for diagnosis just two years later.
+Ten years later, 88% of people who were once diagnosed with BPD no longer meet criteria for a diagnosis.
+With the right kind of treatment at BPD residential treatment centers, including the best therapy for BPD, your symptoms can improve, too.